cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Comparison to RFC 6979

-Section 3.3 of RFC 6979 {{RFC6979}} specifies an alternative way to deterministically generate the k value used in ECDSA.
-Specifically, it recommends instantiating an instance of the HMAC DRBG pseudorandom number generator, described in {{SP80090A}} and Annex D of {{X962}}, using the private key sk as the entropy_input parameter and H(m) as the nonce.
-The construction provided herein is similar, with the exception that a key derived from G(x) and H(Sig(sk, tag1)) is used as the entropy input and tag2 is the nonce.
+The construction proposed herein has similarities with that of RFC 6979 {{RFC6979}}: both of them use private keys to seed a DRBG.
+Section 3.3 of RFC 6979 recommends deterministically instantiating an instance of the HMAC DRBG pseudorandom number generator, described in {{SP80090A}} and Annex D of {{X962}}, using the private key sk as the entropy_input parameter and H(m) as the nonce.
+The construction provided herein is similar, with such difference that a key derived from G(x) and H(Sig(sk, tag1)) is used as the entropy input and tag2 is the nonce.

+However, the semantics and the security properties obtained by using these two constructions are different.
+The proposed construction aims to improve CSPRNG usage such that certain trusted randomness would remain even if the CSPRNG is completely broken.
+Using a signature scheme which requires entropy sources according to RFC 6979 is intended for different purposes and does not assume possession of any entropy source -- even an unstable one.
+For example, if in a certain system all private key operations are performed within an HSM, then the differences will manifest as follows: the HMAC DRBG construction of RFC 6979 may be implemented inside the HSM for the sake of signature generation, while the proposed construction would assume calling the signature implemented in the HSM.